 - Equipment defects.
 Manufacturers can be held liable when the sudden failure of their products causes injury, such as a maker of defective safety straps or transport companies using broken or rotting pallets.

 If you were injured while working on a New York City construction site, you may be able to file an injury lawsuit in addition to collecting workers’ compensation.
-Our attorneys can examine the facts of your case, perform a thorough investigation, and work to get you the compensation you deserve for your injury.
+Our construction accident attorneys can examine the facts of your case, perform a thorough investigation, and work to get you the compensation you deserve for your injury.
 Fill out our quick online contact form or call (800) 362-9329 to speak with an injury lawyer at Hofmann & Schweitzer today.